-The commercial loans and related interest rate swaps are at variable rates linked to the 3 month Sterling Overnight Index Average ("SONIA") rate, since discontinuation of London Interbank Offered Rate ("LIBOR") after 31 December 2021, and in each case, require servicing on a quarterly basis.
+The commercial loans and related interest rate swaps are at variable rates linked to the 3 month Sterling Overnight Index Average ("SONIA") rate, since the discontinuation of London Interbank Offered Rate ("LIBOR") after 31 December 2021, and in each case, require servicing on a quarterly basis.

-The other borrowing is in the form of unsecured loan notes issued to two related parties at a fixed rate coupon, which can be amended if RPI exceeds a certain level.
+The other borrowing is in the form of unsecured loan notes issued to three related parties at a fixed rate coupon.